raspberrypilearning/relax-stretch/en/step_7.md

 --- /task ---

-Next, you will create the head roll exercise as a separate code **snippet** which you'll add to your main code right at the end.
+Next, you will create the head roll exercise as a separate block of code which you'll add to your main code right at the end.

 --- task ---